unagiboi/Project-Political-Bias-Detection/README.md

 ## Results and Discussion
 The achieved test accuracy of 0.84 marked a significant milestone in the project.
 Despite extensive experimentation with different model configurations, statistical significance in accuracy improvement proved elusive.
-[Additional discussion on results.]

 ## Conclusion and Future Directions
 In conclusion, the project successfully addressed the core objective of political bias detection in media.
 The integration of advanced models, hyperparameter tuning, and real-world adaptability measures significantly improved the model's performance.
-[Future directions and potential improvements.]